Pitcairn Islands: Politics

 The Pitcairn Islands are a British overseas territory with a degree of local government.
 The King of the United Kingdom is represented by a Governor, who also holds office as British High Commissioner to New Zealand and is based in Wellington.

 The 2010 constitution gives authority for the islands to operate as a representative democracy, with the United Kingdom retaining responsibility for matters such as defence and foreign affairs.
 The Governor and the Island Council may enact laws for the "peace, order and good government" of Pitcairn.
 The Island Council customarily appoints a Mayor of Pitcairn as a day-to-day head of the local administration.
-There is a Commissioner, appointed by the Governor, who liaises between the Council and the Governor's office.

 Since 2015, same-sex marriage has been legal on Pitcairn Island, although there are no people on the island known to be in such a relationship.

 The Pitcairn Islands have the smallest population of any democracy in the world.

 The United Nations Committee on Decolonization includes the Pitcairn Islands on the United Nations list of non-self-governing territories.

 Military

-The Pitcairn Islands are an overseas territory of the United Kingdom; defence is the responsibility of the Ministry of Defence and His Majesty's Armed Forces.
+The Pitcairn Islands are a British Overseas Territory; defence is the responsibility of the Ministry of Defence and the British Armed Forces.
 The Royal Navy maintains two offshore patrol vessels in the Indo-Pacific region, HMS Tamar and HMS Spey.
 Either may be periodically employed for sovereignty protection and other duties around Pitcairn and her associated islands.

-Mandatory work

-Due to there being no income or sales tax, Pitcairn has established a system of civil conscription whereby all able-bodied people are required to perform, when called upon, jobs such as road maintenance and repairs to public buildings.